Ed94/gencpp/docs/Parsing.md

 * undef
 * pragma

 Each directive `#` line is considered one preproecessor unit, and will be treated as one Preprocessor AST. *These ASTs will be considered members or entries of braced scope they reside within*.
-All keywords except *include* are suppported as members of a scope for a class/struct, global, or namespace body.
+If a directive is used with an unsupported keyword its will be processed as an untyped AST.

+The preprocessor lines are stored as members of their associated scope they are parsed within. ( Global, Namespace, Class/Struct )

 Any preprocessor definition abuse that changes the syntax of the core language is unsupported and will fail to parse if not kept within an execution scope (function body, or expression assignment).

-Exceptions to the above rule (If its too hard to keep track of just follow the above notion):

-* Typedefs allow of a macro exansion to be defined after the keyword; Ex: `typedef GEN_FILE_OPEN_PROC( file_open_proc );`
+Exceptions:

+* function signatures are allowed for a preprocessed macro: `neverinline MACRO() { ... }`
+* typedefs allow for a preprocessed macro: `typedef MACRO();`

+*(See functions `parse_operator_function_or_variable` and `parse_typedef` )*

+The lexing and parsing takes shortcuts from whats expected in the standard.

+* Numeric literals are not checked for validity.
+* The parse API treats any execution scope definitions with no validation and are turned into untyped Code ASTs.
+  * *This includes the assignment of variables.*
+* Attributes ( `[[]]` (standard), `__declspec` (Microsoft), or `__attribute__` (GNU) )
+  * Assumed to *come before specifiers* (`const`, `constexpr`, `extern`, `static`, etc) for a function
+  * Or in the usual spot for class, structs, (*right after the declaration keyword*)
+  * typedefs have attributes with the type (`parse_type`)
+* As a general rule; if its not available from the upfront constructors, its not available in the parsing constructors.
+  * *Upfront constructors are not necessarily used in the parsing constructors, this is just a good metric to know what can be parsed.*
+* Parsing attributes can be extended to support user defined macros by defining `GEN_DEFINE_ATTRIBUTE_TOKENS` (see `gen.hpp` for the formatting)

+Empty lines used throughout the file are preserved for formatting purposes for ast serialization.